Does this test have other names?

 Lithium has a very narrow range where it is effective and nontoxic.
 At a level of 1.2 mEq/L, lithium can start to cause problems.

-If your levels are too high, you could get lithium poisoning and need treatment immediately.
+If your levels are too high, you could get lithium poisoning and need treatment right away.
 Too much lithium can be fatal.
-If your levels are too low, the drug may not help your condition.
+If your levels are too low, the medicine may not help your condition.

 Levels that are higher or lower may also mean you have cardiovascular or kidney disease.